LIHPC-Computational-Geometry/honeycomb/.github/ISSUE_TEMPLATE/3-enhancement.md

 ---
 name: Enhancement / Suggestion
 about: Use this template to suggest new feature or enhancement that could be integrated to the project.
-title: "Enh: Title"
+title: "enh: title"
 labels: enhancement/suggestion,
 assignees:
 ---

-# Description
+Short description if relevant

 ## Information